FrDH/mhead-js/README.md

-jQuery.mhead
+mhead.js
 ================

-A small framework for creating a beautiful mobile navigation header to accompany the jQuery.mmenu navigation menu on your website and webapp.
+A small framework for creating a beautiful mobile navigation header to accompany the mmenu.js navigation menu on your website and webapp.

 Need help?
 Have a look at [the documentation](https://mmenujs.com/mhead-plugin/) for demos and documentation.

 ### Licence
-The jQuery.mhead plugin is licensed under the [CC-BY-4.0 license](http://creativecommons.org/licenses/by/4.0/).
+The mhead javascript plugin is licensed under the [CC-BY-4.0 license](http://creativecommons.org/licenses/by/4.0/).

-### Dependencies
-+ jQuery 1.7 or higher

 ### Development
 This project uses [Gulp](http://gulpjs.com/) to transpile, minify and concatenate the TS/JS and SCSS/CSS files.